About The Orphanage

 The orphanage is located in a very poor and remote area close to the Ugandan border at an altitude of 7,000ft.
 The closest town, Bungoma is approximately 30 miles away.

 The current orphanage was opened in August 2013, after the land the original orphanage was located on became insecure.

-The second chicken shed was recently built and new chicks are added every 18 months.
-The milk from the orphanage cow is important to the children’s diet and any excess is sold locally.
+We now have a second chicken shed and new chicks are added every 18 months.
+The milk from the orphanage cow is important to the children’s diet.
 Maize and beans, which form the staple diet, are both grown in the fields belonging to the orphanage.
 There is also a vegetable patch.